 • We ask that you bring these personal belongings: a large BACKPACK, a sleeping bag and sleeping matt, a warm coat, sturdy but comfortable shoes (for several projects you will need waterproof shoes or boots), and a drinking cup/bowl and spoon.

 • Participants travel, at their own expense, to the established meeting place for each project around Baikal (you will be informed about this meeting place long before the project starts).

 Project fees: International volunteers are asked to pay a fee of 16,900 rubles.
 A currency converter can be found here: http://www.xe.com/ Participants may bring this fee with them and pay on site.
 This payment helps defray the costs of your meals while on the project.
 You will also be asked to pay for any travel from the original meeting place (usually in Irkutsk or Ulan-Ude) out to the trail-building site, and back.

 For our part, we will supply all the necessary tools and equipment (i.e., tents, construction tools, campfire utensils such as dishes, pots and other gear, first aid kits, etc.).
 We will also organize each project for you, provide fully trained crew leaders and language interpreters, recruit all local and international volunteers, and purchase all food for meals on the project.

-Finally, for all international volunteers, we will provide the invitations necessary for Russian travel visas.
+Finally, for all international volunteers, we will provide the invitations necessary for Russian travel visas if needed.
 You can read more about the visa application process here.
-We will also meet every volunteer at the train station or airport of arrival here at Lake Baikal.
+We will also meet volunteers at the train station or airport of arrival here at Lake Baikal if they request it.

 Please note: Project dates or locations are subject to change due to circumstances beyond our control, such as inclement weather, etc. If changes need to be made, or projects postponed, each volunteer will be notified well in advance of the project start date.